JHaller27/triangulate_wallpaper/README.md

 The value with which to seed the random generator.

-Two mosaics given the same canvas size, margins, number of points, and seed are guaranteed to have the same arrangement of triangles.
+Two mosaics given the same canvas size, margins, number of points, noise flag, and seed are guaranteed to have the same arrangement of triangles.

 Note that every run will print the seed to the console.
 This means a common workflow is to generate images one after another until you find one you like.